mccarmo/vacuumCleanerAgent/README.md

 vacuumCleanerAgent
 ==================

-A simple vacuumCleaner agent implementation based on first two chapters of "Artificial Intelligence: A Modern Approach" book by Stuart J. Russell and Peter Norvig.
+A simple vacuumCleaner agent implementation based on the first two chapters of "Artificial Intelligence: A Modern Approach" book by Stuart J. Russell and Peter Norvig.